 There are two main types of bloodworms, the Chironomidae family and the Glycera genus.
 Chironomidae is commonly found in pet stores.
 This bloodworm is actually not a worm, but the larval stage of midge flies.

-These aquarium bloodworms have bright red bodies due to the hemoglobin being visible through their exoskeleton.
-They can stay in their larval state for up to three years and last as adults for a few weeks.
+These aquarium bloodworms have bright red bodies due to the iron-porphyrin protein in their bodies.
+They can stay in their larval state for anywhere from a few weeks to up to 3 years and last as adults for a few weeks.

-On the other hand, the Glycera only thrives in marine conditions; therefore, it’s found in salty water.
-These worms are bristle and are typically found in the seabed of saltwater environments.
+The Glycera only thrives in marine conditions; therefore, it’s found in salty water.
+These bristle worms are typically found in the seabed of saltwater environments.
 They can grow up to 14 inches long and have a venomous bite.
 Because of this, you’ll not find these types of worms in an aquarium.

 While both types can be fed to your betta, it’s much easier to breed and find Chironomidae.